Anand-S23/Data-Structures/README.md

 # Data-Structures
-Different data structures implemented in C++ and Python
+Different data structures and algorithms which are useful when solving different problems.

 ## Data Structures Included
 - Linked List